-If a student is unable to complete all requirements, due to extenuating circumstances approved by the instructor, an incomplete may be issued.
-The incomplete will not be calculated into the grade point average.
+If a student is unable to complete all requirements during a session an incomplete may be issued by the instructor.
+The incomplete will not be calculated into the grade point average until a final grade is recorded by the Student Records Office.
 Incomplete coursework must be completed within 10 class days of the next semester or the grade will be changed to an "F".
-Once the student has successfully completed the coursework, a change of grade will be completed by the instructor of record.
-This grade will be reflected on the subsequent semester's grade report.
-Failure to complete specific courses may result in dismissal from the program if it interferes with required sequencing of coursework in the program of study.
+A student who received an incomplete grade may be dismissed if the course is necessary to continue in the program of study.